Henadek/python-api/README.md

 ### Expected data
 Stored in `./data/product_prices_calculated.parquet`
-- Final price in expected data has been rounded to 2 decimal places
+- Final price in expected data is rounded to 2 decimal places

 ### Questions
 1. What product is the most expensive according to actual data?
-2. What product is missing in expected data?
+2. What product is missing in expected data comparing with actual data?
 3. For how many rows final price in expected data matches with calculated price from actual data?

 ### Task